 6. Cover with the remaining butternut/kale mixture, arranging it a bit.
 Tuck any pasta that has risen, underneath to ensure it cooks properly.

-7. Sprinkle with pecorino and crushed nuts.
+7. Sprinkle with pecorino cheese and crushed nuts.

-8. Cover tightly with a lid, or use parchment and foil (parchment will prevent foil from touching food) and place in the 400F oven for 25 minutes.
-You must have a tight seal here for the pasta to cook.
+8. Cover tightly with a lid, or use parchment and foil (parchment will prevent foil from touching food) and bring to a simmer.

 Notes